-Tips from the Top®: Business Advice From Business Owners
+Tips from the Top®: Small Business Tips From Business Owners For Business Owners

 Free HIA-LI Tradeshow Seminar: Online Customer Love, Thursday May 21st

 Bill Paolillo president of TAB Suffolk-Long Island and author of the book The Glass Company – How to Lead, Hire and Sell in a Transparent World, will be conducting a free HIA-LI tradeshow seminar.
 Attend Bill’s seminar and learn how you can harness the power of online reviews and connect with your customers to create more sales and profit.
 The seminar will be taking place at the tradeshow next Thursday, May 21st, 1:45 – 2:45 pm, in room 115.Read more